- Why do we need to remove teeth?

 - What are impacted wisdom teeth?

 Not everyone needs to remove their wisdom teeth, some do and some don’t.
-You get to keep your wisdom teeth if you have enough room in your mouth to fully accommodate them.
-Unfortunately, most people don’t have enough space to accommodate these teeth.
-This means that you need to remove your wisdom teeth.
-Here is why:
+You get to keep your wisdom teeth if you have enough room to fully accommodate these teeth.
+Unfortunately, most people don’t have enough space to accommodate their wisdom teeth.
+If you don’t have enough space, you need to remove your wisdom teeth for the following reasons:

-- Removing your wisdom teeth early on in life helps keep your teeth straight and prevents crowding issues.
-This is because as wisdom teeth push their way out, they cause your remaining teeth to become crooked.
+- Removing your wisdom teeth early on in life helps keep your teeth straight and prevents teeth crowding.
+The reason is because as wisdom teeth push their way out they cause your remaining teeth to become crooked.

-- Finally, failure to remove your impacted wisdom teeth can be a major contributor to headaches, sinus troubles or jaw/TMJ problems.
-Removing your wisdom teeth can help alleviate these symptoms and provide for significant relief.
+- Finally, failure to remove impacted wisdom teeth can be a major contributor to headaches, sinus troubles or jaw problems.
+Removing your wisdom teeth can alleviate these symptoms and provide for significant relief.

-If you are need of tooth extraction in San Clemente, give us a call today.
-You can call us at (949) 481-2540 or book your appointment online.
-During your visit, we will review everything you need to know about removing your teeth.
-Don’t forget to ask us about sedation “sleep” option if you’re worried about having tooth extractions.
-Call us today to see how easy it is to remove your problematic teeth and fix your smile!
+If you are need of a tooth extraction in San Clemente we can help you.
+Call us at (949)481-2540 or book your appointment online to have your tooth extracted.
+We offer same day tooth extraction, including all wisdom teeth removal surgeries.
+Our dentist, Dr. Jazayeri, will review everything you need to know about removing your tooth.
+We will go over the costs of having your tooth or wisdom teeth extracted.
+Also, don’t forget to ask us about our sedation “sleep” option if you’re worried about having teeth removed.
+With sedation we can remove multiple teeth in one session without you feeling any pain.
+Give us a call today to see how easy it is to remove your problematic teeth and fix your smile.

 To learn about treatments related to tooth extraction, click on the following links: